Outstanding Buddhist temples, monasteries and other sacred monuments

 - Kushinagar - India, Uttar Pradesh.
 This is one of the most important Buddhist sites, it is here that Gautama Buddha died.
 It consists of numerous monuments, including Makutabandhana hill, the site of Buddha's cremation.

 - Bhaja Caves - India, Maharashtra.
 One of the oldest Buddhist rock-cut structures in world.
-22 caves, created approximately in 2nd c.
-BC.
+22 caves, created approximately in the 2nd century BC.
 Beautiful stone carved facades, other values of art and history.

 - Ajanta Caves - India, Maharashtra.
-One of most beautiful rock-cut temple complexes of the world, developed in 2nd c.
-BC - 480 AD.
+One of most beautiful rock-cut temple complexes of the world, developed in the 2nd century BC - 480 AD.
 In total here are 28 - 30 rock-cut structures, containing murals and sculptures of high importance to the culture of mankind.

 - Karla Caves - India, Maharashtra.
 Beautiful rock-cut temple complex, includes the most beautiful prayer hall - chaitya - of Indian cave templesa.
-Developed in 120 BC - 10th c.
-AD.
+Developed in 120 BC - the 10th century AD.

 - Sanchi - India, Madhya Pradesh.
-An important Buddhist pilgrimage site with some 50 buildings from 3rd - 12th centuries.
-It is an enormous hemispheric stupa from 3rd century.
+An important Buddhist pilgrimage site with some 50 buildings from the 3rd - 12th centuries.
+It is an enormous hemispheric stupa from the 3rd century.

 - Nalanda Buddhist University - India, Bihar.
 Important Buddhist learning centre in 427 - 1197 AD, one of the first great universities of the world.
 Complex of amazing buildings built from red brick.

 - Sarnath - India, Uttar Pradesh.
 One of holiest sites for Buddhism, it is here that Buddha gave his first sermon.
-It contains numerous ancient and contemporary monasteries and temples, including Dhamek Stupa (500 AD), Chaukandi Stupa (4th - 6th centuries) and others.
+It contains numerous ancient and contemporary monasteries and temples, including Dhamek Stupa (500 AD), Chaukandi Stupa (the 4th - 6th centuries) and others.

 - Mahabodhi Temple - India, Bihar.
 One of holiest sites for Buddhism, it is the location where Buddha attained enlightement.
-Its main element is a 55 metres high, richly decorated tower built in the 5th - 6th centuries and heavily restored in 1880ies.
+Its main element is a 55 metres high, richly decorated tower built in the 5th - 6th centuries and heavily restored in the 1880s.